 - Pinch cracked black pepper

 - 2 tablespoons chopped flat-leaf parsley, to garnish

-Place the sliced bacon on a cookie sheet that has been lined for easier clean-up , bake until crisp, about 15 -18 minutes.
-Remove the bacon from oven, place on heat safe area to cool, blot excess oils with paper towel if needed.
+- Place the sliced bacon on a cookie sheet that has been lined for easier clean-up, bake until crisp, about 15 -18 minutes.
+Remove the bacon from oven, place on heat safe area to cool, blot excess oils with a paper towel if needed.

-Put the eggs in a saucepan and cover them with water.
-Bring the water to a boil over medium-high heat, then cover the saucepan with a tight fitting lid, turn off heat at this time.
-Let saucepan remain on burner for about 10 minutes.
+- Put the eggs in a saucepan and cover them with water.
+Bring the water to a boil over medium-high heat, then cover the saucepan with a tight-fitting lid, turn off heat at this time.
+Let saucepan remain on the burner for about 10 minutes.

 - Remove eggs from pan and place in extremely cold water which will quickly cool them down and make the eggs easier to peel.

 - Peel the eggs and cut in half.
 Remove the yolks from whites and place in a bowl.
 Add the horseradish sauce, Dijon mustard, 3-4 tablespoons of freshly grated sharp cheddar, salt, and pepper to egg yolks.
 Combine mixture until smooth and creamy.